KxSystems/arrowkdb/docs/null-mapping.md

 ## Conclusions

 Mapping arrow nulls to kdb nulls is considerably easier to implement and more intuitive for a kdb user.

-Therefore, subject to review of this document by users, the better choice is null mapping.
+While the user may achive better precision combining the method with exposing of null bitmap.